steverobbins/blog.steverobbins.com/_posts/2014-08-31-redis-management-module-released.md

 Redis is the ideal caching system that uses memory instead of file system.
 Installing Redis is relatively simple and configuring your Magento installation is easy, too.
 [Magento has published documentation on how to configure Redis for your store](http://www.magentocommerce.com/knowledge-base/entry/redis-magento-ce-ee).

-## I'm on Community Edition.
-Why don't I have Full Page Caching?
+## "I'm on Community Edition.
+Why don't I have Full Page Caching?"

 Magento has made FPC an Enterprise only feature.
 FPC adds an extra layer to Magento's caching ability.